xenial-io/Xenial.Blog/_drafts/2018-04-02-how-to-use-the-desktop-brige-to-create-an-appx-package-for-xaf.md

 First make sure you got the right tools installed in Visual Studio.

-1.  `.NET descktop development`
+1. `.NET desktop development`
 2. `Universal Windows Platform development`

 ![Adding the packaging project](/img/posts/2018/2018-04-09-packaging-project-install-visualstudio.png)

 So let's follow the [instructions](//docs.microsoft.com/en-us/windows/uwp/porting/desktop-to-uwp-packaging-dot-net):

-1. In Visual Studio, open the solution that contains your desktop application project.
+3. In Visual Studio, open the solution that contains your desktop application project.
-2. Add a Windows Application Packaging Project project to your solution.
+4. Add a Windows Application Packaging Project project to your solution.

 > You won't have to add any code to it.
 It's just there to generate a package for you.
-We'll refer to this project as the "packaging project".
+I'll refer to this project as the "packaging project".

 ![Adding the packaging project](/img/posts/2018/2018-04-09-packaging-project.png)

-3. Set the Target Version of this project to any version that you want, but make sure to set the Minimum Version to Windows 10 Anniversary Update.
+5. Set the Target Version of this project to any version that you want, but make sure to set the Minimum Version to Windows 10 Anniversary Update.
-4. In the packaging project, right-click the Applications folder, and then choose Add Reference.
+6. In the packaging project, right-click the Applications folder, and then choose Add Reference.

 ![Adding the reference to the packaging project](/img/posts/2018/2018-04-09-packaging-project-add-reference.png)

 So the first steps are done!
 Next we have to do some work in the `Package.appxmanifest` file.

-5. Set the Display-Name: `Scissors.FeatureCenter.Win`.
+7. Set the Display-Name: `Scissors.FeatureCenter.Win`.
 Thats what our app is called in Windows.

 ![Packaging project: manifest-application-tab](/img/posts/2018/2018-04-09-packaging-project-manifest-application.png)

-6. Use the `Visual Asset Generator` to generate tiles and icons for the app.
+8. Use the `Visual Asset Generator` to generate tiles and icons for the app.
 Use at least 400x400 pixels to generate, and use an png image with a transparent background

 ![Packaging project: manifest-visual-assets-tab](/img/posts/2018/2018-04-09-packaging-project-manifest-visual-assets.png)

+> Use at least a 500x500 png file and hit generate.
+Thats to make the `Windows App Certification Kit` happy later on.
+But you can tweak all those thousands of images yourself (or pay a designer to do so) <!-- markdownlint-disable MD033 --><i class="far fa-smile"></i><!-- markdownlint-enable MD033 -->.

-7. Make sure the `capabilities` are set to `Internet (Client)`
+9. Make sure the `capabilities` are set to `Internet (Client)`

 ![Packaging project: manifest-capabilities-tab](/img/posts/2018/2018-04-09-packaging-project-manifest-capabilities.png)

-8. Set the `Packaging` information to something unique and useful.
+10. Set the `Packaging` information to something unique and useful.

 ![Packaging project: manifest-packaging-tab](/img/posts/2018/2018-04-09-packaging-project-manifest-packaging.png)